MartinPalko/VanguardEngine/README.md

 Prerequisites:
 - Visual Studio (Tested on 2013)

 Run "CreateProjectFiles.bat", found in the root directory.
-This will have CMake create a solution in the Intermediate/ProjectFiles directory.
+This will have CMake create a solution in the Intermediate/VisualStudio directory.
 Open "Vanguard.sln" and it should all compile.
 Binaries will be output to the Bin folder in the root Vanguard directory.

+### Linux

+Currently WIP.

+### OS X

+Currently WIP.